Illinois Compiled Statutes

 State rehabilitation documents required by the Division.

-(g) In order to demonstrate sufficient evidence of reviewable progress within 18 months after the date the application received notification of approval from the Division, the Applicant is required to provide detailed evidence that the Applicant has secured and closed on financing for the complete scope of rehabilitation for the project.
+(g) In order to demonstrate sufficient evidence of reviewable progress within 24 months after the date the application received notification of approval from the Division, the Director may require the Applicant to provide detailed evidence that the Applicant has secured and closed on financing for the complete scope of rehabilitation for the project.
 To demonstrate evidence that the Applicant has secured and closed on financing, the Applicant will need to provide signed and processed loan agreements, bank financing documents or other legal and contractual evidence to demonstrate that adequate financing is available to complete the project.
 The Director shall review the submitted evidence and may request additional documentation from the Applicant if necessary.
-The Applicant will have 30 calendar days to provide the information requested, otherwise the approval may be rescinded at the discretion of the Director.
+The Applicant will have 30 calendar days to provide the information requested, otherwise the allocation may be rescinded at the discretion of the Director.

-If the Applicant fails to document reviewable progress within 18 months of approval, the Director may notify the Applicant that the application is rescinded.
+If the Applicant fails to document reviewable progress within 24 months of approval, the Director may notify the Applicant that the allocation is rescinded.
 However, should financing and construction be imminent, the Director may elect to grant the Applicant no more than 5 months to close on financing and commence construction.
-If the Applicant fails to meet these conditions in the required timeframe, the Director shall notify the Applicant that the application is rescinded.
+If the Applicant fails to meet these conditions in the required timeframe, the Director shall notify the Applicant that the allocation is rescinded.
 Any such rescinded allocation shall be added to the aggregate amount of credits available for allocation for the year in which the forfeiture occurred.

-The amount of the qualified expenditures identified in the Applicant's certification of completion and reflected on the Historic Preservation Tax Credit certificate issued by the Director is subject to inspection, examination, and audit by the Department of Revenue.
+The amount of the qualified expenditures identified in the qualified taxpayer's certification of completion and reflected on the Historic Preservation Tax Credit certificate issued by the Director is subject to inspection, examination, and audit by the Department of Revenue.

-The Applicant shall establish and maintain for a period of 4 years following the effective date on a project tax credit certificate such records as required by the Director.
+The qualified taxpayer shall establish and maintain for a period of 4 years following the effective date on a project tax credit certificate such records as required by the Director.
 Such records include, but are not limited to, records documenting project expenditures and compliance with the U.S. Secretary of the Interior's Standards.
-The Applicant shall make such records available for review and verification by the Director, the State Historic Preservation Officer, the Department of Revenue, or appropriate staff, as well as other appropriate State agencies.
-In the event the Director determines an Applicant has submitted an annual report containing erroneous information or data not supported by records established and maintained under this Act, the Director may, after providing notice, require the Applicant to resubmit corrected reports.
+The qualified taxpayer shall make such records available for review and verification by the Director, the State Historic Preservation Officer, the Department of Revenue, or appropriate staff, as well as other appropriate State agencies.
+In the event the Director determines an Applicant has submitted a status report containing erroneous information or data not supported by records established and maintained under this Act, the Director may, after providing notice, require the Applicant to resubmit corrected reports.

 35 ILCS 31/25